 I have been travelling quite a lot over the past couple of months.
 I’ve been mostly to countries where I don’t know the local language at all.
 Turkey, Austria, Italy, France, UK and my home country Poland.
-These were not long trips, just work or short holiday, but made me think about the influence of language fluency in an international context.
-The feeling of inclusiveness can make a great difference here.
+These were not long trips, just work or short holiday, but made me think about the language fluency in an international context.
+The feeling of inclusion can make a great difference here.

 Here is some context about the places I visited and my language skills: